ccdc-opensource/on-site-webcsd/README.md

 # On-Site Lattice and WebCSD

+## Introduction

 On-Site Lattice and WebCSD is currently only available to CCDC industrial customers and other invited groups.

 This readme contains information required for installation and updates of On-Site Lattice and WebCSD.

-Please use the latest version from the release tab <https://github.com/ccdc-opensource/on-site-webcsd/releases>.

-Terms and conditions can be found in the license.md file.
+Terms and conditions can be found in the `license.md` file.

 Additional information including user configuration and troubleshooting can be found in the wiki at <https://github.com/ccdc-opensource/on-site-webcsd/wiki>.

-## Prerequisites
+## Prerequisites and Setup

-A standard [Docker Server](https://docs.docker.com/engine/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/) installation is required for installation.
-We recommend installing the latest version of Docker from these links.
-This will run on [Docker Desktop](https://docs.docker.com/engine/install/#desktop), however this is not recommended and may [require a license](https://www.docker.com/legal/docker-subscription-service-agreement/).

-Access to the CCDC container registry will require a username and password, to get them please contact CCDC Support.
+### System Requirements

 For version 4.0 onwards, a postgres server is required for CSD and Identity databases.
-The postgres CSD database will be provided via a download link, to get it, please contact CCDC Support.
-Once you have the download link please follow the instructions at [Setting Up Your PostgreSQL Server](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Setting-up-your-PostgreSQL-server) to restore the database into your environment.

-A valid license key will be required to use the software.

-A download of the desired [release](https://github.com/ccdc-opensource/on-site-webcsd/releases).
-Click on the release you want to use, and download the source code zip and unpack.

-## Initial recommended specification
+This will typically be installed on a separate machine from the one hosting the WebCSD Docker containers.

-Recommended requirements for postgres server without Macromolecule Hub:
+Recommended requirements for postgres server without Macromolecule Hub (PDB protein data):

 - Postgres version 14 or newer
 - 100GB free hd space